eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_development-view.md

 Attributes that are strings MUST be formatted correctly.
 For example, `expectedSupplierLocation` MUST be formatted as a BPNS.
 The `listOfReferenceDates` collection MUST represent the calendar week's Mondays in the format YYYY-MM-DD as described in ISO8601.

-Certain properties, such as `author`, `objectId`, `listOfReferenceDates` and `objectType`, have specific requirements for their values. `author` MUST contain a valid emailadress or BPNL if anonymity is preferred. `objectId`, MUST be the UUID of either the `WeekBasedMaterialDemand` or `WeekBasedCapacityGroup` the comments is referencing. `objectType` MUST be as a Catena-X aspect model unique identifier without a version.
+Certain properties, such as `author`, `objectId`, `listOfReferenceDates` and `objectType`, have specific requirements for their values. `author` MUST contain a valid email address or BPNL if anonymity is preferred. `objectId`, MUST be the UUID of either the `WeekBasedMaterialDemand` or `WeekBasedCapacityGroup` the comments is referencing. `objectType` MUST be as a Catena-X aspect model unique identifier without a version.

 Multiple `IdBasedComment` aspects MAY be provided in one transfer as a JSON list.
 If only one `IdBasedComment` aspect is provided, it MUST be as a list with one entry.